How Will the Broadcast Industry Support 4K/8K UHD HDR Content Going Forward?

 Tedial has been working on many projects for leading broadcasters and production companies around the globe for several years, that include mostly 4K-8K/UHD content.

 One project has enabled a broadcaster to automate the management of materials from fourteen formats/cameras, including RAW 6K.
-As part of the project, Tedial Evolution MAM has been extended with a new service of Automatic Camera Card Identification and processing/archiving/delivery of camera cards.
+As part of the project, Tedial Evolution MAM (media asset management) has been extended with a new service of Automatic Camera Card Identification and processing/archiving/delivery of camera cards.

 Another project has addressed the integral management of IMF materials, storing HDR and SDR masters and their localized versions without redundancy in storage, automatically resolving the problem of late binding during the delivery of the localized versions.
 For the generation of new localized versions, Evolution MAM has been endowed with a web IMF editor.